Aníbal Acevedo Vilá

-Aníbal Salvador Acevedo Vilá (born 13 February 1962) is a Puerto Rican politician and lawyer.
-He served as the governor of Puerto Rico from 2005 to 2009.
+Aníbal Salvador Acevedo Vilá (born 13 February 1962) is a Puerto Rican politician and lawyer who served as the governor of Puerto Rico from 2005 to 2009.

 He is a Harvard University alumnus (LL.M.
 1987) and a graduate of the University of Puerto Rico School of Law, where he obtained his Juris Doctor degree.
 Acevedo Vilá has held various public service positions in the Puerto Rico government under the Popular Democratic Party, serving as a member of the House of Representatives of Puerto Rico (1993–2001) and as the 17th Resident Commissioner (2001–2005), before he was sworn in as Governor on 2 January 2005.
-Acevedo Vilá was also a member of the National Governors Association, the Southern Governors' Association and the Democratic Governors Association, and a collaborator of President Barack Obama's presidential campaign.
-Also he is currently an adjunct professor of the University of Puerto Rico School of Law.
+Acevedo Vilá was also a member of the National Governors Association, the Southern Governors' Association and the Democratic Governors Association, and a collaborator on Barack Obama's presidential campaign.

+He is currently an adjunct professor of the University of Puerto Rico School of Law.
 He unsuccessfully ran for Resident Commissioner of Puerto Rico in the 2020 elections for the Popular Democratic Party.

 On 27 March 2008, Acevedo Vilá was indicted in the U.S. District Court for the District of Puerto Rico on 19 counts of campaign finance violations.
 He subsequently organized a press conference, where he claimed that he is innocent of all charges presented against him.
 On 19 August 2008, he was charged with five more counts.
 On 1 December 2008 Judge Paul Barbadoro determined that 15 of those charges were based on a flawed theory, leaving him with only nine charges.
-On 20 March 2009, Acevedo Vilá was found by a jury not guilty of all the charges against him.
+On 20 March 2009, Acevedo Vilá was found not guilty of all the charges against him.

 On 4 November 2008, he failed in his bid for a second term, losing to incumbent Resident Commissioner Luis Fortuño.
 Two days later he stepped down as president of the Popular Democratic Party.

 Since 2009 he has served as the chief executive officer of the Optim Group.

 Early life and education

 Acevedo Vilá was born in Hato Rey, Puerto Rico, a district of San Juan.
 His father, the late Salvador Acevedo, was a former judge, while his mother, the late Elba Vilá Salas, was a homemaker.
 He attended Colegio San José High School in the same municipality.
 In 1982, he obtained a Bachelor of Arts in Political Science and Government at the University of Puerto Rico at Rio Piedras.
 He continued his studies in Law at that campus' University of Puerto Rico Law School, the preeminent law school of Puerto Rico and the Caribbean, from which he obtained his Juris Doctor in 1985, graduating magna cum laude.

 After passing the Puerto Rico bar exam, Acevedo Vilá completed a year-long clerkship at the Supreme Court of Puerto Rico, where he worked under associate Justice Federico Hernández Denton.
-In 1987, he obtained a LL.M. degree from Harvard University.
+In 1987, he obtained a LL.M. degree from Harvard Law School.
 From 1987 to 1988, he served as law clerk for the Hon.
 Levin Hicks Campbell, Chief Judge of the U.S. Court of Appeals for the First Circuit in Boston, Massachusetts.